 Reading is also a great way to learn a language.
 Pick up a Spanish language newspaper or a magazine, and read an article out loud.
 Translate words you don’t know.
 And then try to figure out the meaning of the article.

-Additionally, the Mexican government distributes their Mexican school textbooks for kids online.
+The Mexican government distributes their Mexican school textbooks for kids online.
 You can download a textbook and practice your Spanish that way.

 The best way to help your kids get comfortable with the Spanish language is to start introducing them to Spanish words before your trip.
 Reading bilingual children’s books is a great way to have your kids start hearing Spanish words.